hunter-teacher-cert/currdev_unit_plan-from-html-css-to-js/README.md

   * homework as extension of labs

 * Summative assessment:
-  * Final Project- Students are expected to work with a partner and use a combination of the labs and the internet to create either a To Do List Creator, Hangman, or a Quiz with a score at the end.
+  * Final Project- Students are expected to work with a partner and use a combination of the labs and the internet to create either an Image Guesser, Hangman, or a Quiz with a score at the end.
 This will test their aability to use prior knowledge and fill in the gaps using online resources to finish the code.

 ---